Incorporation (business): Steps required for incorporation

 The articles of incorporation (also called a charter, certificate of incorporation or letters patent) are filed with the appropriate state office, listing the purpose of the corporation, its principal place of business and the number and type of shares of stock.
-A registration fee is due, which is usually between $25 and $1,000, depending on the state.
+A registration fee is due, which varies between $25 and $1,000, depending on the state.

 A corporate name is generally made up of three parts: "distinctive element", "descriptive element", and a legal ending.
 All corporations must have a distinctive element, and in most filing jurisdictions, a legal ending to their names.
 Some corporations choose not to have a descriptive element.
 In the name "Tiger Computers, Inc.", the word "Tiger" is the distinctive element; the word "Computers" is the descriptive element; and the "Inc." is the legal ending.
 The legal ending indicates that it is in fact a legal corporation and not just a business registration or partnership.
 Incorporated, limited, and corporation, or their respective abbreviations (Inc., Ltd., Corp.) are the possible legal endings in the US.

 Usually, there are also corporate bylaws which must be filed with the state.
 Bylaws outline a number of important administrative details such as when annual shareholder meetings will be held, who can vote and the manner in which shareholders will be notified if there is need for an additional "special" meeting.